-The Latest: Germany reducing embassy staff in Afghan capital
+The Latest: Denmark to shut Kabul embassy, urges Danes leave

 The NATO official said that the organization continues to have a “diplomatic presence in Kabul.
 As the security of our personnel is paramount, we will not go into any operational details.”

-—Lorne Cook in Brussels;
+—Lorne Cook in Brussels